 Anyone can contract an STI, and it doesn’t mean that you are a bad person.
 There is still a lot of stigma around STIs that can prevent people from talking to partners, getting tested and treated.
-To help deal with the stress that may follow a positive diagnosis, our support worker is available for support.
+To help deal with the stress that may follow a positive diagnosis, our support worker and educator may be available for counselling.

 Some helpful links from our friends at Planned Parenthood Toronto: